jfo8000/genuary-challenges/index.md

 ![Genuary 9](./genuary-9.png?raw=true)

 To model the vertical posts, I used cube shapes, and then intersected them with an arc to cut them at the correct height.
-Intersection in CSG means to only leave behind the shapes that overlap.
+Intersection in CSG means to only leave behind the overlapping parts of the shape.

 ![Genuary 9](./genuary-9-intersect.png?raw=true)